knative/specs/specs/eventing/control-plane.md

 ## duckv1.Destination

 Destination is used to indicate the destination for event delivery.
-This is an exclusive union; excatly one field MUST be set.
+If both `ref` and `uri` are set, the `uri` is interpreted relative the `ref`s address.

 <table>
   <tr>